viscid-hub/Viscid/doc/installation.rst

 .. note::

-    I do not recommend using the ``conda-forge`` channel for VTK or Mayavi because these binaries frequently have runtime problems caused by qt.
+    I do not recommend using the ``conda-forge`` channel for VTK or Mayavi.
+These binaries frequently have runtime problems caused by interactions with specific versions of vtk / pyqt.

 Installing Mayavi can be a mine field of incompatible dependencies.
 To help, here is a table to help you choose your poison.
 If your environment is not in the table, then it is likely not supported by Mayavi / VTK.